-Table 5: Port Statistics
+Table 6: Port Statistics

-Parameter Description Interface Statistics Received Octets The total number of octets received on the interface, including framing characters.
+Table 6.1 of Countries Parameter Description Interface Statistics Received Octets The total number of octets received on the interface, including framing characters.
 Transmitted Octets The total number of octets transmitted out of the interface, including framing characters.
 Received Errors The number of inbound packets that contained errors preventing them from being deliverable to a higher-layer protocol.
 Transmitted Errors The number of outbound packets that could not be transmitted because of errors.
 Received Unicast Packets The number of subnetwork-unicast packets delivered to a higher-layer protocol.
 Transmitted Unicast Packets The total number of packets that higher-level protocols requested be transmitted to a subnetwork-unicast address, including those that were discarded or not sent.
 Received Discarded Packets The number of inbound packets which were chosen to be discarded even though no errors had been detected to prevent their being deliverable to a higher-layer protocol.
 One possible reason for discarding such a packet could be to free up buffer space.
 Transmitted Discarded Packets The number of outbound packets which were chosen to be discarded even though no errors had been detected to prevent their being transmitted.
 One possible reason for discarding such a packet could be to free up buffer space.
 Received Multicast Packets The number of packets, delivered by this sub-layer to a higher (sub-)layer, which were addressed to a multicast address at this sub-layer.
 Transmitted Multicast Packets The total number of packets that higher-level protocols requested be transmitted, and which were addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
 Received Broadcast Packets The number of packets, delivered by this sub-layer to a higher (sub-)layer, which were addressed to a broadcast address at this sub-layer.
-Transmitted Broadcast Packets The total number of packets that higher-level protocols requested be transmitted, and which were addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.
-Received Unknown Packets The number of packets received via the interface which were discarded because of an unknown or unsupported protocol.
-Etherlike Statistics Single Collision Frames The number of successfully transmitted frames for which transmission is inhibited by exactly one collision.
-Multiple Collision Frames A count of successfully transmitted frames for which transmission is inhibited by more than one collision.
-Late Collisions The number of times that a collision is detected later than 512 bit-times into the transmission of a packet.
-Excessive Collisions A count of frames for which transmission on a particular interface fails due to excessive collisions.
-This counter does not increment when the interface is operating in full-duplex mode.

-Table 5: Port Statistics (Continued)
+Table 6: Port Statistics (Continued)